shriharisbhat/node-app-docker/README.md

 Step 1: start mongodb and mongo-express

-    docker-compose -f docker-compose.yaml up
+    docker-compose -f docker-compose.yaml up -d

 _You can access the mongo-express under localhost:8080 from your browser_

-Step 2: in mongo-express UI - create a new database "my-db"
+Step 2: in mongo-express UI - create a new database "user-account"

-Step 3: in mongo-express UI - create a new collection "users" in the database "my-db"
+Step 3: in mongo-express UI - create a new collection "users" in the database "user-account"

 Step 4: start node server